Student Tech Requirements

 Apple MacBook Pro portables are the preferred and supported platform.
 Selected configurations best suit departmental coursework, and should have a long working life.

-- Students entering the Graphic Design and Photography concentrations are required to procure laptop computers.
+- All students (Graphic Design, Photography, and Studio concentrations) are required to procure laptop computers.

 - While it may possible to procure models that are lower cost, these may hinder work efficiency, and will likely have a shorter usable life for professional work.